 On average, though, most babies can master daytime sleep within 2-3 weeks.
 They may even see significant progress along the way.
 However, some babies will take much longer to settle into a regular and reliable nap routine, especially if they’re already in an overtired state.

-With our kids, it felt like daytime and nap sleep training took several months to reach our end goals of reliable naps.
+With our kids, it felt like daytime and nap sleep training took several months to reach our end goal of reliable naps.
 And that was just in time to see our child reach a nap transition – meaning they needed fewer naps.
 In some instances, that meant an adjustment and more sleep training.

 Transitioning from a mindset of sleep training being a “one-and-done event” to a process was a huge help for me in surviving how long it seemed to take for naps.
 To read more about that mindset transition and/or sleep training routines, click here.